plancomps/CBS-beta/CBS-beta/Guide/Browsing.md

 When a CBS web page is opened, all the rules, comments, and subsections are unfolded, as indicated by downward-pointing disclosure symbols (e.g.: &#9660;).

-Individual rules, comments, and subsections can be folded/unfolded by clicking on a character in the line containing the disclosure symbol.
+Sequences of rules, individual comments, and subsections can be folded/unfolded by clicking on a character in the line containing the disclosure symbol.
 Note that printing the page omits the disclosure symbols, but does *not* show lines hidden by the current folding.

 The top right corner of each CBS web page has buttons for unfolding (&#9660;) or folding (&#9658;) all rules, comments, or subsections on the current page.